arXiv/arxiv-submission-core/_sources/architecture.rst.txt

 https://github.com/cul-it/arxiv-filemanager

-This service is responsible for ensuring the safety and suitability of files uploaded to the submission system.
+This service is responsible for ensuring the safety and suitability of files uploaded to the submission subsystem.
 The file management service accepts uploads, performs verification and sanitization, and makes the upload available for use by other services.